abdallah-h/Linux-Server-Configuration/README.md

 ```
 - Run `python3 __init__.py` to test that everything works fine.
 - Run `deactivate` to deactivate the virtual environment.
-### Setting Up the Virtual Host Configuration
+### Configure and Enable a New virtual host
-- Run `sudo nano /etc/apache2/mods-enabled/wsgi.conf` and add the following line to it.
+- Run `sudo nano /etc/apache2/mods-enabled/wsgi.conf` and add the following line to it :
 ```
   WSGIPythonPath /var/www/catalog/catalog/venv/lib/python3.5/site-packages
 ```
 - Run `sudo touch /etc/apache2/sites-available/catalog.conf` to create catalog.conf file.
-- Run `sudo nano /etc/apache2/sites-available/catalog.conf` and add the following lines to it.
+- Run `sudo nano /etc/apache2/sites-available/catalog.conf` and add the following lines to it :
 ```
   <VirtualHost *:80>
     ServerName YOUR_INSTANCE_PUBLIC_IP